fdurant/wiki_glove/README.md

 The final model is written in the directory _models_.
 It is directly usable with [gensim's Word2Vec](https://radimrehurek.com/gensim/models/word2vec.html) module.

-The procedure for French is completely analogous.
+The procedure for French ('fr') is completely analogous.
 Other languages are currently not handled by the (admittedly oversimplified) tokenization script.